Bible Smuggling Ingenuity – Flash Fiction by D.I. Telbat

 The woman moved slowly through customs.
 The security officers sifted through her single piece of luggage, which contained a variety of sweaters and other winter clothing.
 Her bag was zipped closed and she was waved through.

-The woman left the basement, confident that the micro-thread that she had sewn into the winter clothing was worth the risk.
-(Inspired by themes in Dark Liaison by D.I.
-Telbat.)
+The woman left the basement, confident that the micro-thread she had sewn into the winter clothing was worth the risk.

-In the ministry, one frequently asked question that I hear is, “How do I know what God’s will is for me?”
+In the ministry, one question I hear frequently is, “How do I know what God’s will is for me?”
 If you have the same question, here’s an equation to ponder:

 God’s general will + God’s specific will for me = my Potential